Skip to main content

 Consumers should stop using recalled Coppertone aerosol sunscreen spray products, and monitor their health.
 Coppertone intends to contact retailers and arrange for returns, and consumers should contact a product liability attorney to discuss ongoing litigation.

 The Coppertone sunscreen recall is largely due to the FDA classifying benzene as a human carcinogen.
-Because benzene can harm individuals via inhalation and skin exposure, according to a Centers for Disease Control (CDC), consumers are urged to use aerosol sunscreens with caution.
+Because benzene can harm individuals via inhalation and skin exposure, according to the Centers for Disease Control (CDC), consumers are urged to use aerosol sunscreens with caution.

 Cases of benzene poisoning range from mild to severe, with some topical exposure leading to injury, irritation or cancer.
 Anyone who has frequently used sunscreen and later developed leukemia or another cancer should contact an attorney to discuss legal action.
 The Lyon Firm offers free toxic exposure case reviews.